-The Curriculum and Instruction Master's degree is designed to be an accelerated 30-credit hours that can be completed in approximately 18 months, inclusive of seven required courses and three elective courses.
-The courses are conducted year around in the same 'one- night a week for seven weeks' fashion.
+The Curriculum and Instruction master's degree is designed to be an accelerated 30-credit hours that can be completed in approximately 18 months, inclusive of seven required courses and three elective courses.
+The courses are conducted year-round in the same one-night-a-week-for-seven-weeks fashion.
 Thus, students can take two courses per term while being on campus one evening per week.
 At the close of the coursework, a comprehensive exam is required.
 The exam is offered each term, allowing graduation each term.